Skip to content

 Which inputs matter most

 You enter Startup Annual Salary, Startup Equity %, Startup Valuation, Exit Probability %, and BigCo Annual Salary.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 What's happening under the hood